 \subsection{Convergence of EDMD towards the Koopman operator}

-First results showing convergence of the EDMD algorithm towards the Koopman operator have recently been proved in~\cite{AM17,KM17}.
-In short, the result states that -- provided that the Koopman operator satisfies the Assumptions~\ref{ass:muIndependence} and \ref{ass:KoopmanBoundedness} below -- as both the basis size $k$ as well as the number of measurements $m$ tend to infinity, the matrix $K$ obtained by EDMD converges to the Koopman operator.
-Since we will utilize this convergence for our results on bilinear reduced order models and optimal control problems, it is summarized below.
-The detailed proof can be found in \cite{KM17}.
+First results showing convergence of the EDMD algorithm towards the Koopman operator have recently been proved in~\cite{WKR15,AM17,KM18a}.
+In short, the results state that the matrix $K$ obtained by EDMD converges to the Koopman operator in an $L^2$ sense as both the basis size as well as the number of measurements tend to infinity.
+To show this, the assumptions have to be satisfied that the basis functions $\psi$ are orthonormal, that the data $z$ is drawn from the space of all measurements $ \mathcal{Z} \subset \R^q $ according to a probability measure $\mu$ such that

-Denote by $\Kcal_{k,m} (= K^{\top})$ the finite-dimensional approximation of the Koopman operator obtained by EDMD.
-Here, $k$ is the number of basis functions (i.e.~the size of the dictionary) and $m$ the number of measurements.
-Before stating the two theorems required for the convergence, we introduce the following two assumptions. \begin{assumption} The basis functions $\psi_{1}, \ldots ,\psi_k$ are such that

-for all $c \in \R^k$, where $\mu$ is a given probability distribution according to which the data samples $f(y_1),\ldots,f(y_m)$ are drawn and $ \mathcal{Z} \subset \R^q $ is the space of all measurements. \end{assumption} This assumption ensures that the measure $\mu$ is not supported on a zero level set of a linear combination of the basis functions. \begin{assumption} The following conditions hold: \begin{enumerate} \item The Koopman operator $\Kcal \colon \Fcal \to \Fcal$ is bounded. \item The observables $\psi_{1}, \ldots ,\psi_k$ defining $\Fcal_k$ (the finite-dimensional representation of $\Fcal$) are selected from a given orthonormal basis of $\Fcal$, i.e., $(\psi_i)_{i=1}^{\infty}$ is an orthonormal basis of $\Fcal$. \end{enumerate} \end{assumption}

-The convergence of $\Kcal_{k,m}$ to $\Kcal$ is now achieved in two steps.
-In the first step, convergence of $\Kcal_{k,m}$ to $\Kcal_{k}$ is shown as the number of samples $m$ tends to infinity.
-Here, $\Kcal_k$ is the projection of $\Kcal$ onto $\Fcal_k$.
-The second step then yields convergence of $\Kcal_{k}$ towards $\Kcal$ as the basis size $k$ increases. \begin{theorem}[\cite{KM17}] If Assumption~\ref{ass:muIndependence} holds, then we have with probability one for all $\phi \in \Fcal_k$